-Over time, it came to symbolize superior quality and pampering, produced and available in small quantities for an elite group.
-But in the 20th century, the idea of luxury for large numbers of people took off.
+Traditionally, the term 'luxury' has been used to denote superior quality and pampering available in small quantities to an elite group.
+But in the 20th century, the idea of luxury for the masses took off.
 With the rise of super labels like Louis Vuitton, Gucci and Chanel, high-end products became mass-market, logo-driven brands, available at every mall.

 She noted that a backlash was beginning – a search for real luxury and traditional quality.
 She cited French shoe designer Christian Louboutin as saying, “Luxury is the possibility to stay close to your customers, and do things that you know they will love.”

-Our idea of luxury is simple – private, elegant destinations with a feeling of intimacy and seclusion.
+Our idea of luxury is simple – private, elegant destinations with a feeling of intimacy and inspiration.
 And yes, if you can make them eco-friendly, even better.
-In line with millennial thinking, the tourism sector has increasingly been offering opportunities for tourism based on the concept of eco-luxury.
+In line with millennial thinking, the tourism sector has increasingly been offering opportunities based on the concept of eco-luxury.
 What good is your week of self-indulgence if it’s destroying the world around it?